-Many clients with previous therapy, however, are seeking help again because they remain unhappy with the results of their previous efforts.
-Clients who feel this way are heard to say things like the following: “I really do have an excellent understanding of how my various difficulties developed, but nothing much is really any different then when I started my first therapy 15-20 years ago," "I’m 55 now and have become an expert about what’s wrong with me, but I’m still the same screwed up guy I was when I was 20!" or, “I know a lot about myself; I just don’t know what to do with it.”
+However, many patients with previous therapy experience are seeking help again because they remain unhappy with the results of their previous efforts.
+Patients who feel this way are heard to say things like the following: “I have an excellent understanding of how my various difficulties developed, but nothing much is really any different then when I started my first therapy fifteen or so years ago,” or, “I’m fifty-five now and have become an expert about what’s wrong with me, but I’m still the same screwed up guy I was when I was twenty!” or, “I know a lot about myself; I just don’t know what to do with it.”

-The term I have used for this problem is the title of this paper: "insight rich and change poor."
-In fact, when in the initial sessions I have told a new client that this is what I think they are telling me, the look of recognition—and appreciation—for understanding this – is striking!
+The term I use for this problem is: insight rich and change poor.
+In fact, when in the initial sessions I have told a new client that this is what I think they are, the look of recognition—and appreciation—for understanding this is striking!

-Change occurs in different ways depending both upon the nature of the change being sought, as well as individual styles and efforts made to achieve it.
+Change occurs in different ways depending upon the nature of the change being sought, as well as individual styles and efforts made to achieve it.
 Sometimes change is the result of deliberate and focused effort to bring it about, like breaking a bad habit, trying to rid one’s self of a phobia, or overcoming the effects of a trauma.
-At other times, change may occur unexpectedly—even though it has been worked on – like when one realizes the absence of an undesirable behavior or tendency; or, when it's noticed that a troubled way of thinking or behaving seems to have 'disappeared.'
+At other times, change may occur unexpectedly—even though it has been worked on—as when one realizes the absence or disappearance of an undesirable behavior or tendency, or a troubled way of thinking.

-However change occurs, what is important is that a person looking for substantive change via counseling or psychotherapy, emerges from the process feeling as though the hard work and sacrifices made to achieve the changes sought, was well worth it and an important gift given to the self for a better, more fulfilling life.
+However change occurs, what is important is that a person looking for substantive change via counseling or psychotherapy emerges from the process feeling as though the hard work and sacrifices made to achieve the changes were well worth the effort and an important gift given to the self for a better, more fulfilling life.